Skip to content

 Removing a hot-swap encoder

-• Remove the encoder knob: pull the knob upward.
+• Remove the encoder knob: pull the knob upward

-• Remove the encoder: use a switch puller, grip the latches at the top and bottom of the encoder, and gently pull upward until it comes out of the socket.
+• Remove the encoder: use a switch puller, grip the latches at the top and bottom of the encoder, and gently pull upward until it comes out of the socket

 Preparation:

-• Download the latest firmware version here
+• Download the latest firmware version for SM30 from keymap hub

 Installation